The 11 Very Best Shropshire Towns to Visit

 Shropshire Towns to Visit 019

-It’s because, during the Second World War, some circuses moved their elephants to Bishops Castle to avoid the bombings in the cities.
+This is because, during the Second World War, some circuses relocated their elephants to Bishops Castle to avoid city bombings.
 The elephants were housed in stables at The Castle Hotel.
 There’s one stable left, which you can stay in, called The Elephant Gatehouse.
 The best time to visit Bishops Castle is in February when the Art Festival is on.
 Bishops Castle is also home to the Three Tuns Brewery.
-According to Visit England, it’s the oldest brewery in the country and the home of real ale since it started brewing in 1642!
+According to Visit England, it’s the oldest brewery in the country and the home of real ale, having started brewing in 1642.

 Shropshire Towns to Visit 018